 Dry skin is a common problem that can occur at any age.
 When you have dry skin, your skin may be rough, or scaly or flaky, and it may itch.

 There are many causes of dry skin.
 As you age, your skin produces less of the natural oil that helps your skin keep its moisture.
 Dry indoor air can cause your skin to become dry.
 So can living in climates with low humidity.
 Indoor heating or air conditioning can dry out the air inside your home.
 Bathing too often may also dry your skin, especially if you use hot water for your baths or showers.

 Practice good skin hygiene to keep your skin healthy.
 Here are some tips if you notice your skin getting too dry:

-Pat your skin dry after a bath or shower.
+- Pat your skin dry after a bath or shower.
 Apply a moisturizer right away.
-Moisturizers include Aquaphor, Eucerin,
+Moisturizers include Aquaphor, Eucerin, and Purpose.

-Protect your lips with lipstick or a lip balm, such as
+- Protect your lips with lipstick or a lip balm, such as Chapstick.

 Part of good skin hygiene is also making sure the skin between your fingers and toes doesn't get too dry or cracked.
 Take care of rashes or fungal infections, like athlete's foot.
 If they don't clear up with nonprescription medicines, see your doctor to prevent more serious skin problems.

 In addition to the prevention guidelines, the following home treatment suggestions may help make you comfortable if you have dry skin.

 - Look for a moisturizer that is a skin barrier repair moisturizer , like CeraVe or TriCeram.
 Using this type of moisturizer can help heal dry skin.